Christian universalism

 Christian universalism is a school of Christian theology focused around the doctrine of universal reconciliation – the view that all human beings will ultimately be saved and restored to a right relationship with God.
-"Christian universalism" and "the belief or hope in the universal reconciliation through Christ" are concepts that can even be understood as synonyms.
-Opponents of this school, who hold that eternal damnation is the ultimate fate of some or most people, are sometimes called "infernalists."
+"Christian universalism" and "the belief or hope in the universal reconciliation through Christ" can be understood as synonyms.

-The term Christian universalism was used in the 1820s by Russell Streeter in the Christian Intelligencer of Portland, Maine—a descendant of Adams Streeter who had founded one of the first Universalist Churches on September 14, 1785.
-Christian universalists impute that in Early Christianity (prior to the 6th century), this was the most common interpretation of Christianity.
+The term Christian universalism was used in the Christian Intelligencer in the 1820s by Russell Streeter—a descendant of Adams Streeter who had founded one of the first Universalist Churches on September 14, 1785.
+Some Christian universalists claim that in Early Christianity (prior to the 6th century), this was the most common interpretation of Christianity.

 As a formal Christian denomination, Christian universalism originated in the late 18th century with the Universalist Church of America.
-There is currently no single denomination uniting Christian universalists, but a few denominations teach some of the principles of Christian universalism or are open to them.
+There is no single denomination uniting Christian universalists, but a few denominations teach some of the principles of Christian universalism or are open to them.
 Instead, their membership has been consolidated with the American Unitarian Association into the Unitarian Universalist Association in 1961.

-In the academic world, theologians such as Karl Barth and Jürgen Moltmann are typically held to have supported a theology of universal reconciliation.

 Beliefs

-In his Plain Guide to Universalism, the universalist Thomas Wittemore wrote, "The sentiment by which Universalists are distinguished, is this: that at last every individual of the human race shall become holy and happy.
+In his Plain Guide to Universalism, universalist Thomas Whittemore writes, "The sentiment by which Universalists are distinguished, is this that: at last every individual of the human race shall become holy and happy.
 This does not comprise the whole of their faith, but, merely that feature of it which is peculiar to them and by which they are distinguished from the rest of the world."

 The remaining central beliefs of Christian universalism are compatible with Christianity in general: